Neurocraft/neurocraft/README.md

-# Neurocraft | The Microscale Neuro-engineering Platform
+# Neurocraft: The Microscale Neuro-engineering Platform

 [**Why Microscale?**](#why-microscale)
 | [**What is Neurocraft?**](#what-is-neurocraft)